-[In process of updating site for second Edition]
+[In process of updating site for third book: Strange Times.]

-To make the transition to write about a well-known Medieval English King, I joined an online writing community, Critique Circle, and became a member of The Richard III Society, American Branch.
+To make the transition from computer science to writing about a medieval monarch, I joined an online writing community, Critique Circle, and became a member of The Richard III Society, American Branch.
 I owe much to these two groups for their encouragement and technical help.

 The trilogy about Richard III in the twenty-first century is presented in This Time, Loyalty Binds Me, and Strange Times.
 The books are available as a trade paperback and ebook from the usual suspects.